-Create groups of three youth each.
-Make sure the third person (the passenger) is smaller than the two people who create the "chair."
+- Create groups of three children each.
+Make sure the third person (the passenger) is smaller than the two people who create the "chair." - If there's an extra person, he or she can coach.
+Or two extras can take turns being a passenger in another group.

-How to play: Ask two of the larger youth in each group to do the following:
+How to play: Ask two youth in each group to do the following:

-- Each one should take his/her own left wrist with his/her right hand. - Each person then takes his/her partner's right wrist with his/her left hand.
-(The facilitator should demonstrate this.) - The partner then takes the right wrist of the other person with her/his left hand.
-Their arms are now a square-shaped "chair." - When the pairs have each created a "seat," they should pick up the third person. - The person being picked up (passenger) should lower herself into a sitting position. - The "chair" pair should stand behind her and lower their bodies as well, bringing the "chair" down for the passenger to be seated. - The passenger then sits on the "chair." - She puts her arms around the shoulders of the "chair" people for balance. - The chair pair slowly lifts together and walks forward with the passenger.
+- Each person should take his/her own left wrist with his/her right hand. - The person then takes her/his partner's right wrist with her/his left hand.
+(The facilitator should demonstrate this.)

+- The partner then takes the right wrist of the other person with her/his left hand.
+Their arms are now a square-shaped "chair." - When the pairs have each created a "seat," they should pick up the third person. - The person being picked up (passenger) should lower herself into a sitting position. - The "chair" pair should stand behind her and lower their bodies as well, bringing the "chair" down into position for the passenger to be seated. - The passenger then sits on the "chair," and puts her arms around the shoulders of the "chair" pair for balance. - The chair pair slowly lifts together and walks forward with the passenger. - If there's time, give everyone a chance to be a chair, as well as a passenger.